lbittarello/Microeconometrics.jl/README.md

 ```

 This model estimates a local average response function according to Abadie (2003, JE).
+It assumes that both the treatment and the instrument are binary.
 In a first stage, we use model `FS` to forecast the probability of treatment take-up
 and construct weights.
 Because of outliers, we give zero weight to observations
 such that the fitted probability is below `trim` or above `1 - trim`.